 - The storage configuration was causing IOPS bottlenecks

 - An MS Office graphics accelerator feature was putting undue strain on system resources

 - VMware AppVolumes was incorrectly configured.

 Today, OCC does roll out ANY changes to their production desktop environment without first modeling the change in the test environment and measuring before and after performance with Stratusphere UX.
-In the final analysis from OCC, Liquidware Labs solutions were the differentiator that allowed the college to get the maximum benefits and performance from their virtual desktops, thus enhancing learning for their sizeable and diverse student body.
+In the final analysis from OCC, Liquidware solutions were the differentiator that allowed the college to get the maximum benefits and performance from their virtual desktops, thus enhancing learning for their sizeable and diverse student body.